Baron of the Exchequer

 The Barons of the Exchequer, or barones scaccarii, were the judges of the English court known as the Exchequer of Pleas.
 The Barons consisted of a Chief Baron of the Exchequer and several puisne (inferior) barons.
 When Robert Shute was appointed second baron in June 1579 the patent declared "he shall be reputed and be of the same order, rank, estimation, dignity and pre-eminence to all intents and purposes as any puisne judge of either of the two other courts."
+Exchequer of Pleas cases were formally taken by the Chancellor of the Exchequer, but in practice were heard by the Barons of the Exchequer.

 The rise of commercial trade in Elizabethan England occasioned fraudulent application of the Quo minus writ.
 More taxation demanded staff at the exchequer to sift an increase in the case load causing more widespread litigation cases to come to the court.
 From the 1580s onwards the Barons of Exchequer were no longer held in such low regard, and more likely to be Serjeants-at-law before qualification.
 The Inns of Courts began to exclude solicitors, and held posts for judges and barons open equally to barristers.
 In 1591, Regulations reflected a case in which the Lord Keeper Egerton banned solicitors from seeking cases in the Exchequer.

 Together they sat as a court of common law, heard suits in the court of equity, and settled revenue disputes.
 A puisne baron was styled "Mr Baron X" and the chief baron as "Lord Chief Baron X".